FilipeChagasDev/dlqpiler/README.md

 y[1] := (x1 or not x3 or x4) and (not x2 and x3 and not x4);
 amplify y 3 times
 ```

+From this code, a quantum Grover search circuit with 3 iterations will be generated to search for the solution of the Boolean expression presented above.

 The result obtained in the simulation of this code is as follows: